parse-community/docs/_includes/parse-server/database.md

 The Mongo requirements for Parse Server are:

-* MongoDB version 3.6
+* MongoDB version 4.0 or newer
-* An SSL connection is recommended (but not required).
+* An SSL connection is recommended (but not required)

 If this is your first time setting up a MongoDB instance, we recommend a Database-as-a-Service (DBaaS) like [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) or [ObjectRocket](https://objectrocket.com/) which provide fully managed MongoDB instances and can help you scale as needed.